Hippo CMS Application Architecture

 High Level Component Overview

-At high level Hippo's architecture consists of three major components:
+At high level Hippo CMS's architecture consists of three major components:

 - Content repository ("Hippo Repository")